statsmaths/blog/_posts/2018-01-09-cleanNLP2-quickstart.md

 boundaries, giving base form of words into a base form (i.e., 'dog' is the base of the word 'dogs'), and identifying parts of speech.
 This document gives a quick guide to getting started with the recently released version (2.0) package.
+Amongst the changes in the new version is the includsion of the *udpipe* backend, which allows for parsing text without the need to install Python or Java.

+## Quickstart

+### Step 1: Install package

 First, install the latest version of the **cleanNLP** package:

 {% highlight r %}
 devtools::install_github("statsmaths/cleanNLP")
 {% endhighlight %}
+You'll need to have a version of cleanNLP >2.0 to follow along the rest of this blog post.

+### Step 2: Initialize the udpipe backend

-We will be using the excellent [udpipe backend](https://cran.r-project.org/web/packages/udpipe/index.html) for this tutorial because it requires no external dependencies, is quite fast, and can produce the majority of available annotation tasks.
-So, let's load the package and initialize the backend:
+We will be using the excellent [udpipe backend](https://cran.r-project.org/web/packages/udpipe/index.html) for this quickstart because it requires no external dependencies, is quite fast, and can produce the majority of available annotation tasks.
+Let's load the package and initialize the backend:

 {% highlight r %}
 library(cleanNLP)